 The Best Sensory Toys for Autism

 You might have also heard or seen a sensory walk or sensory wall.
 That is a series of sensory toys, which often engage many of the senses along a walk or a walk for a child to explore and play with.
 A sensory walk or a sensory wall can be indoors or outdoors.
 It can involve a few senses or all the senses.
-It can be something permanent or something temporary or something you create differently every time.
+Furthermore, tt can be something permanent or something temporary or something you create differently every time.

 What are Fidget Toys?